AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

 #### read_count_table

 This tab-delimited file represent a typical OTU read count table.
-A column with name `otuID` is mandatory.
-The other column names represent sample identifiers as in the `sample_plate_layout` file.
+Read counts for both the individual spike-in controls, as in the `stm_compositions` file (see below) and sample OTUs can be present.A column with name `otuID` is mandatory.
+The other column names represent sample identifiers as in the `sample_plate_layout` file (see above).

 | otuID | lib1 | lib2 | ... |
 | ------|-------|-----|--------|